Arpita16/playwright-demotoolshop/README.md

 10.Fill all the details as logged in user and do the checkout process.

-11."Payment was successful" should be visible on the checkout page.
+11."Payment was successful" should be visible on the checkout page

+***API Test***

+1.Get the list of products from HomePage API using GET method.

+2.Create a user using loginPage API to login successfully.

 ### 🛠️ Tech Stack